IHTSDO/snomed-owl-toolkit/readme.md

                                         Results are written to an .owl file.

  -rf2-snapshot-archives <path>          Comma separated paths of zip files containing RF2 Snapshot files to be loaded.
-                                        At least one Snapshot archive is required.
+                                        At least one zip file containing Snapshot files is required.

  -rf2-authoring-delta-archive <path>    (Optional) Path to a zip file containing RF2 Delta files to be applied on top
                                         of the Snapshots.
 This is helpful during an authoring cycle.